Best vacuums for hardwood floors in 2024: Tested and loved by our experts for strong performance and reliability on wood

 Do vacuums damage wood floors?

 Vacuums won't damage wood floors if you use the right setting.
 If you use a carpet setting you can damage the floor, as the fast-spinning, hard bristles might scratch the floor.
-If you have hard floors in your home it's smart to get a vacuum with a soft head, which makes it incredibly unlikely that your vacuum will scratch the floor.
+If you have hardwood floors in your home, it's smart to get a vacuum with a soft head, which makes it incredibly unlikely that your vacuum will scratch the floor.

 Can I use an upright vacuum on hardwood floors?

-Yes, but make sure you have a model where you can turn off the motorised brush bar.
+Yes, but make sure you have a model where you can turn off the motorised brush bar, or a setting that's designed not to scratch hard floors.
 These bars have pretty stiff bristles and move at very high speeds, so they can easily scratch some wood floors if you aren't careful.

 Dan Fauzi